erika-zimmermann-damer/Daily-Life-in-Roman-Pompeii.-Fall-2020/README.md

 # Pompeii-Seminar-in-the-Making
-Work in Progress repository of DH resources for Written Culture of Pompeii
+Work in Progress repository of DH resources for Daily Life in Roman Pompeii Seminar